w3f/Grants-Program/discoverco.md

 Please provide the following:

-- To buid a decentralized community which enables every day citizens and organizations to pilot projects forward.
+- Tagline: To buid a decentralized community which enables every day citizens and organizations to pilot projects forward.
-- Discoverco combines online decentralized communities to support and fund offline physical initiatives and projects.
+- Description: Discoverco combines online decentralized communities to support and fund offline physical initiatives and projects.
+We aim to maximize the number of crowdfunding initiatives funded by adopting community-consensus models for approving projects while enabling community governance models for managing ecosystems.
+The current model has led to lack of participation with just 22% of projects receiving any funding.
+These projects are often retail or product focused and fail to garner the support of local or community participants.
+Community participants will have the power to manage Discoverco and all aspect of its ecosystem through local system and use native tokens to approve new communities and projects.
+These token can be obtained through direct purchase or by staking for rewards.
+Participants are then incentivized to support their favorite projects within their community or organize their very own.

 ### Project Details